 - Open rate (Number of people who opened a given email)

 - Clickthrough rate (It’s a percentage of email recipients who clicked on the links in the email.
-It gives you insights on who on your email list is engaging with your content)
+It gives you insights on who on your email list is

 - Conversion rate (A percentage of people who clicked on a link in the email and completed the desired action, like booking a room using the coupon code.
 It gives you insights on how well perform hotel newsletters and email campaigns)

 - Bounce rate (amount of emails that couldn’t be delivered to the inboxes)

 It’s important to see the bounce rate and make sure your email database is clean with the active email addresses.
 Some Online Travel Agencies automatically generate email contacts, which are valid only for a short time.

 That’s why your team should be confirming email contacts with guests whether through online check-in or at the front desk.

 Overall ROI (Hoteliers favorite: total revenue divided by total spend.
 Tracking this metric lets you see if email marketing channel drives results for your hotel).

 Most of the email marketing providers give you insights into your results.
 Remember about analyzing your data, asking yourself the right questions, and looking for opportunities to optimize:

 - Improving your subject lines or “from” name